demisto/content/Packs/Netmiko/Integrations/Netmiko/Netmiko_description.md

 ## Netmiko SSH module integration

 This integration provides ssh-based access to network devices, servers, and other appliances that support this method of configuration.
-For a complete list of supported platforms, please visit the below URL:
+For a complete list of supported platforms, visit the following URL:

 [Netmiko Platforms.md on Github](https://github.com/ktbyers/netmiko/blob/develop/PLATFORMS.md)